| |

 caused by radon and background.
 Frequently, the number

-of blanks must equal at least 3% of the total detectors.
+of blanks must equal at least 5% of the total number of detectors,

 -

-results.
-State regulations indicate the number of spikes
+regulations indicate the number of spikes to be tested

 -